BTreeMap/PromptPipe/docs/conversation-flow.md

 1. Implement `<NewModule>` with `LoadSystemPrompt` and `Process...` / `Execute...` functions.
 2. Inject in `NewConversationFlowWithAllTools...` similar to other modules.
 3. Add new state constant & data keys (if needed) in `internal/models/flow_types.go`.
-4. Update coordinator tool set (if tool callable) or routing logic in `processConversationMessage`.
+4. Update `processConversationMessage` routing and, if tool callable, ensure the new tool definition is exposed by the relevant module.
 5. Document prompt file in `prompts/` directory.

 ## Operational Guidelines